 Did it make me a “Superforcaster”?
-Hell, no.
+No, not at all.

-It may be interesting to observe that my fairly accurate estimate was generated by using wildly inaccurate data.
+It may be interesting to observe that my fairly accurate forecast was generated by wildly inaccurate data estimates.

-Out of 114 data points, only 21, or 18,4% were estimated within 1% deviation from the actual result.
+Out of 114 data points, my estimates for only 21, or 18,4%, were within 1% deviation from the actual result.

-That, however, does not subtract from the validity of the technique involving generation of your own data.
-Individual estimates may be way off the mark.
+That, however, does not subtract from the validity of the approach involving generation of your own data.
+Individual estimates may well be way off the mark.
 Some will inevitably turn out higher and other, lower.
 But spikes and troughs tend to cancel each other out.
-And given a sufficiently large number of data points, the aggregate estimate has a good chance of being reasonably close to the true result.
+And given a sufficiently large number of data points, an aggregate estimate has a good chance of being reasonably close to the true result.